jackmead515/jackmead515/README.md

 ## Aloha!

 Mostly self taught software engineer with a solid background in data engineering and ML applications.
-Currently exploring computer vision and AI projects.

 ### 💥 5 Point Summary 💥